Leaflet/Leaflet.label/README.md

  - **noHide**: doesn't attach event handler for showing/hiding the label on mouseover/out.
  - **className**: the css class to add to the label element
+ - **flip**: the label's orientation; can be 'right' (the default), 'left', or 'auto'. 'auto' puts the label to the left on the right half of the map, to the right on the left half.

 ##Positioning the label for custom icons